Document Parsing Unveiled: Techniques, Challenges, and Prospects for Structured Information Extraction: Table Detection and Recognition

 Table detection involves identifying and segmenting table areas within document images or electronic files.
 The goal is to locate tables and distinguish them from other content, such as text or images.

-With improvements in detection accuracy, research has shifted toward Table Structure Recognition.
-This involves analyzing the internal structure of tables after detection, including segmenting rows and columns, extracting cell content, and interpreting cell relationships into structured formats like LaTeX.
+With improvements in detection accuracy, research has shifted toward table structure recognition.
+This task involves analyzing the internal structure of tables after detection, including segmenting rows and columns, extracting cell content, and interpreting cell relationships in structured formats such as LaTeX.

-This section reviews target detection-based algorithms for table detection and discusses three deep learning-based table recognition methods from recent research.
-The algorithm overview is shown in Figure \ref{fig6}.
+This section reviews object-detection-based algorithms for table detection and discusses representative deep-learning-based table recognition methods from recent research.